streamr-dev/network/packages/client/README.md

 ```

 ### Requesting historical messages
-By default `subscribe` will not perform a resend of historical messages, but only subscribe to real time messages.
+By default `subscribe` will not request historical messages.

-One can either fetch historical messages with the `resend` method:
+You can fetch historical messages with the `resend` method:
 ```js
 // Fetches the last 10 messages stored for the stream const resend1 = await streamr.resend(